describo/describo.github.io/src/docs/guide/five-minute-tutorial.md

 Start by selecting a mode (go with `Data Description` for now) and a folder of content to work with.
 When you select the folder, you will be taken to the workspace.
 The `Describe` tab will be loaded.

-<ImageComponent src="/images/five-minute-tutorial/desktop3.webp" />

-On the left you will have a file browser showing you the content of your folder.
+On the left you will see a file browser showing the content of your folder.
 In the middle will be the metadata editor.
 And on the right will be a file preview section.

+Notice those properties in red?
+License, author, description etc?
+That's to show you what the mode thinks you should be describing.
+Leaving those blank doesn't stop anything working but if you have that information, then it's good if you provide it.
+Indeed, the power of Describo lies in it's ability to guide you in creating an index to your data.
+Both by telling you what information to provide and what type of data is expected at any point.

+<ImageComponent src="/images/five-minute-tutorial/desktop3.webp" />

 If you select a file in the file browser, it will be added to the index and a preview will be displayed.

 <ImageComponent src="/images/five-minute-tutorial/desktop4.webp" />